-Running out of hard disk space for your virtual machines you created for running other operating systems?
+Running out of hard disk space because of the virtual machines you created for running other operating systems?
 There is a solution that does not require increasing your internal hard disk space.

 Run the executable you downloaded and extract the contents of the file to your external USB drive.